-Blocks are individually protected by their own SRAM lock bits which are set to "1" after power up.
-SBULK and SBLK command can set SRAM lock bit to "0" and "1".
-When the system accepts and executes WPSEL instruction, the bit 7 in security register will be set.
-It will activate SBLK, SBULK, RDBLOCK, GBLK, GBULK etc instructions to conduct block lock protection and replace the original Software Protect Mode (SPM) use (BP3-BP0) indicated block methods.
-Under the individual block protection mode (WPSEL=1), hardware protection is performed by driving WP#=0.
-Once WP#=0 all array blocks/sectors are protected regardless of the contents of SRAM lock bits.
+Blocks are individually protected by their own SRAM lock bits.
+On power-up, SBULK and SBLK command can set SRAM lock bit to "0" and "1".
+The Individual Block Protection instructions SBLK, SBULK, RDBLOCK, GBLK, and GBULK are activated.
+The BP3~BP0 bits of the Status Register are disabled and have no effect.
+Hardware protection is performed by driving WP#=0.
+Once WP#=0 all blocks and sectors are write protected regardless of the state of each SRAM lock bit.

-The sequence of issuing WPSEL instruction is: CS# goes low $\rightarrow$ sending WPSEL instruction to enter the individual block protect mode $\rightarrow$ CS# goes high.
+The sequence of issuing WPSEL instruction is: CS# goes low $\rightarrow$ send WPSEL instruction to enable the Individual block Protect mode $\rightarrow$ CS# goes high.